-8.5 Applying the brakes
+8.5 Braking

 Danger of accidents Excessively forceful application of the brakes blocks the wheels.

 Explain to your child that he or she must adapt the braking to the traffic situation and the road conditions.

 Danger of accidents A spongy pressure point on the front or rear brake reduces braking efficiency.